essandess/easylist-pac-privoxy/README.md

 ***Disadvantages***

 * Does not work on mobile data networks.
-* Reliance on a third-party (me) for pass/block rule sets and `proxy.pac` integrity.
+* Reliance on a third-party (me) for pass/block rule sets, updates, and `proxy.pac` integrity.

 ### To Use: Localhost